mrexclamationmark/GNU-Linux-Configuration/etc/systemd/system/README.md

 then go to the console and type systemctl enable Changemac.service

 Don't forget to set the device name "dev wlan0" (use ifconfig to find out).

+**StaticNET.service**

+To use StaticNET.service

+copy StaticNET.service to /etc/systemd/system/

+then go to the console and type systemctl enable StaticNET.service

+change $INTERFACE to your network device (use ifconfig to find out).

+change $SOURCEIP to your desired source ip address

+change $DESTINATIONIP to your desired destination ip address